Jonathan-C-Dev/Two-Block-Collision-Approaching-The-Digits-of-Pi/README.md

-# π from Colliding Blocks
+# Pi from Colliding Blocks

-This program simulates a fascinating physics problem where the number of perfectly elastic collisions between two blocks and a wall encodes the digits of π.
+This program simulates a really cool physics problem where the number of perfectly elastic collisions between two blocks and a wall approaches the digits of pi.

 When the heavy block's mass is **100^(n−1)** times the small block’s mass, the **total number of collisions** (block-block + block-wall) equals the first **n** digits of π.